tfkhdyt/velociview/README.md

 # VelociView

-Generate clean, customizable image overlays of your activity stats from TCX or GPX files.
+Generate clean, customizable image overlays of your activity stats from GPX or TCX files.
 Drop in a photo and an activity file, tweak the appearance, and export a polished image ready to share.

+**💡 Tip:** We recommend using **GPX files** for best results — they provide more complete elevation data, better GPS accuracy, and wider compatibility across fitness platforms.

 ![Svelte](https://img.shields.io/badge/Svelte-F73C00?logo=svelte&logoColor=white)
 ![Vite](https://img.shields.io/badge/Vite-646CFF?logo=vite&logoColor=white)